 Effective September 30, 2019, the Company abandoned its interest in Neptune and recorded a write-off of exploration and evaluation assets of \$122,180.

-(d) Clayton NE
+(d) Aquarius

-On December 3, 2015, the Company entered into an option agreement to purchase a 100% interest in the Clayton NE lithium property located in the Clayton Valley, Esmeralda County, Nevada.
+The Company owns a 100% interest in a group of mineral claims known as the Aquarius lithium property.
+These claims were acquired by way of staking.
+Aquarius is located in the Clayton Valley, Esmeralda County, Nevada.